Garnier SUPER UV Influencer Event

 Sun protection is one of the hardest claims in beauty to prove because the active ingredients are invisible.
 By translating SPF and PPD into a colour signal, the demo created the “a-ha” moment that pure data cannot.
 It was easy to scale: the same cards were later distributed in pharmacy training kits and used in retail point-of-sale displays across Europe.

-For more on how we use indicator-based demos to make invisible claims credible, see our piece on what makes consumers believe a product demonstration.
+For more on how we use indicator-based demos to make invisible claims credible, see our piece on the psychology of consumer belief in product demos.